samihadatta/workshop-ml-apis/README.md

 ```javascript
 console.log(`Found ${numFaces} face${numFaces === 1 ? '' : 's'}.`);
 ```
 to print to console however many faces were found in the input image.
 Pretty cool. :sunglasses: Oh yeah, and don't forget to `return faces;` at the end of our function.
-We're going to need that here.
+We're going to need that.

 ### highlightFaces
 Next function! `highlightFaces`.
 Again, pretty self explanatory.
 We want to make sure the API worked, so we want to highlight the faces that it finds.
 This function will take four parameters: inputFile, faces, outputFile, Canvas.
 And it's gonna deal with promises.
 Fun.